Tsai-chia-hsiang/ccu_labor_insurance_est/readme.md

 Calculates each person’s total wage for the month, with estimated extra insurance paid by the employer.

+*This is pecific to our insurance scheme and may differ from others*

 ## Environment
 - **OS**: Windows 11
 - **Compiler**: Visual Studio 2022